 PRE-FIRE INCIDENT PLANNING

-While considered a function of the Fire Marshal's Office and overseen by the Fire Marshal himself, Pre-Incident Planning is conducted by Fire Suppression personnel.
-Once per year we will visit every business and large apartment complex within the Corporate City limits to conduct pre-planning.
+While considered a function of the Fire Marshal's Office and overseen by the Fire Marshal himself, Pre-Fire Incident Planning is conducted by Fire Suppression personnel.
+Once per year we will visit every business within the Corporate City limits to conduct pre-planning.
 These are not Inspections and are used by Fire Suppression crews in case of an emergency at these locations.
-Whenever possible, we will also conduct pre-plans of local Churches.

 Some of the information gathered during pre-planning visits include, but are not limited to: contact information, building construction type, occupancy type, location of all entrances and exits, presence of alarm systems and sprinkler systems, breaker box locations, and utility shut-offs.
-We will also sketch a floor-plan of the business, apartment, or Church.
+We will also sketch a floor-plan of the business.
 In the past, paper copies of all pre-plans have been filed in the Fire Marshal's Office, with copy's of these pre-plans also located in every Fire Truck.
-We now have the ability to enter pre-plan information directly onto an I-Pad.
-This will make pre-plans easier to conduct and much quicker to access.
+We now have the ability to enter pre-plan information into a computer program which can be accessed in the field through an I-Pad.
+This will make pre-plans much quicker to access in an emergency situation.

 While conducting pre-plans of local business's, Fire Department personnel will also fill out a Hazard Assessment Survey.
 Again, this is not an inspection, but rather a form that we will fill out and submit to the Fire Marshal.
 This form was created by the Fire Marshal and will notify him as to any specific fire safety issues that he may need to follow up on.
 We will go over the Hazard Assessment Survey with the business owner or operator before we leave and give them a copy to keep.